Kingminer7/BetterQuests/about.md

 # Credits

 - HicalebiH for the original idea posted in the GD Modding Discord server
-- Justin (hiimjustin000) and Doggo (TheSillyDoggo) for helping me with coin based quests
+- Jasmine (hiimjasmine00) and Doggo (TheSillyDoggo) for helping me with coin based quests
 - Prevter for helping me get level difficulty properly